Education Research Current Organisation and Cooperation NL

 Want to know more?

-See the extensive VU information about ChatGPT on Canvas tools for Education.
+See the extensive VU information on ChatGPT and Copilot on Canvas VU Tools for Education.
 Need more prompts?
 Check out ChatGPT and generative AI: 25 applications in teaching and assessment.
+Also give the experimental system of the VU Education Lab a try.
 Or come to one of the VU CTL shorts to learn more quickly.